© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chances Glassworks, Smethwick is a scheduled monument protected by Historic England under reference 1021387.
 View the official record →

-Chances Glassworks is a glassmaking factory located in Smethwick, Staffordshire, which operated as a significant centre of glass production from the nineteenth century onwards.
+Chances Glassworks is a nineteenth-century glass manufacturing facility located in Smethwick, Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021387.

 Chances Glassworks, Smethwick is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021387.